adambard/learnxinyminutes-docs/elisp.html.markdown

 ;; Evaluating this function returns what you entered at the prompt.

-;; Let's make our `greeting' function prompts for your name:
+;; Let's make our `greeting' function prompt for your name:
 (defun greeting (from-name)
   (let ((your-name (read-from-minibuffer "Enter your name: ")))
-    (insert (format "Hello!\n\I am %s and you are %s." from-name ; the argument of the function your-name ; the let-bound var, entered at prompt ))))
+    (insert (format "Hello!\n\nI am %s and you are %s." from-name ; the argument of the function your-name ; the let-bound var, entered at prompt ))))

 (greeting "Bastien")

-;; Let complete it by displaying the results in the other window:
+;; Let's complete it by displaying the results in the other window:
 (defun greeting (from-name)
   (let ((your-name (read-from-minibuffer "Enter your name: ")))
     (switch-to-buffer-other-window "*test*")